-Credits: Minimum 141 credits total for both bachelor’s and master’s degree with a minimum of 21 hours of master’s coursework (inclusive of thesis or capstone hours) not double counted.
+Minimum Credits: A minimum of 141 credits total is required for both degrees, including a minimum of 21 credits of master’s degree coursework (inclusive of thesis or capstone credits) not double counted.

 - The courses to be double counted must be:

-- taken at UHM (not transferred in from another university) and
+- Taken at UHM (not transferred in from another university); and

-- courses that are not x99 courses, practicum, internship, or related courses.
+- Courses that are not x99 courses, practicum, internship, or related courses.

 Undergraduate Program Advising: Interested and eligible pathway students will need to be advised appropriately throughout this process, and Graduate Student Services must be kept informed about pathway students’ application and baccalaureate degree attainment.
 Specifically, a list of eligible pathway students shall be sent to Graduate Student Services as early as possible in the term in which they will be submitting their graduate admission application.
-Then, in the term of degree conferral for the bachelor’s degree, a list of all projected pathway students admitted into the graduate program will be sent to Graduate Student Services.
+In the term of degree conferral for the bachelor’s degree, a list of all projected pathway students admitted into the graduate program will be sent to Graduate Student Services.